sp496/knowledge-base/spark/spark.md

 DSM systems allow fine grained updates i.e. you can update each cell of each row of your file in memory.
-That sounds great but the problem occurs when you have to implement fault tolerance i.e when a machine in your cluster containing a partition of your large file breaks down.
+That sounds great but the problem occurs when you have to implement **fault tolerance** i.e when a machine in your cluster containing a partition of your large file breaks down.
 Now to make that available you have to log each update and keep replicating your data to another machine continuously so that if a machine is lost you can have another machine which contains the lost data using the logs (Replication log).
-Both these
-techniques have problems.
+But there are problems.
 When you use replication it means you have to copy a large amount of data across the network to another machine.
-Networks bandwidths are not that great.
+Networks bandwidths between machines in a cluster are not that great.
 Also storing logs of every update can increase the storage costs.

 This is where coarse grained transforamtion comes in.
 RDDs don't allow you to make fine grained updates to your partiion of data,